 - a short letter of motivation;

 - a project summary (250 words maximum);

 - a detailed artistic and technological description of the project (2 pages maximum);

 - a list of technical requirements from OBORO’s New Media Lab;

-- your CV and a short biographical note (150 words maximum);
+- your CV (maximum 3 pages) and a short biographical note (150 words maximum);

 - visual or audio support material with a list of contents (Web links are accepted).